developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 Select an Action to affect the behaviors mapped to the keys on the physical keyboard (if any) of a device:
 - If the value ***Add Mapping*** is selected, a new mapping for a single physical key is added to the mapping tables for one or more keyboard states.
 You must also specify **Add Mapping Key ID** to provide the physical key for which mappings are to be added or replaced.
-In addition, you must also specify the sub-array **Add Mapping Behaviors** to define the behavior(s) to be mapped to the identified physical key.
+In addition, you must also specify the *Sub-array* **Add Mapping Behaviors** to define the behavior(s) to be mapped to the identified physical key.
 If any prior mappings were applied to specify the behaviors of the identified physical key, they will all be replaced by the new specified behaviors.
 - If the value ***Reset All Mappings*** is selected, the mapping tables are reset to their defaults.
 This effectively removes all mappings that have previously been added and returns the behaviors of all keys to their default out-of-box state.